If you want to learn English from scratch, this post is for you. Well, if you are able to read this, perhaps you don’t start from scratch. 🤔

 #1 Mobile Apps!

-They are rubbish to play with, not to learn languages.
+They are toys to play with, not to learn languages.
 Apologize for being straightforward.

 If someone tells you I have learnt English from scratch with [insert App name], rest assured his concept of “learning” means three greetings and four colours.